elizsafar/English-for-designers/03-curriculum-vitae/eliska-safarova-cv.md

 *First of all I'd love to say hi.*

+**About me:**

 I'm a Graphic designer, painter, illustrator and especially human being.
 Free to talk and discuss your needs and questions.

-* Born in small village, now living the Prague life mixed with country life.
+Born in small village, now living the Prague life mixed with country life.

 #### EDUCATION